akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-1.md

 _Sidenote: Interested in knowing more about this flow type?
 Read this [help center section](https://help.akeneo.com/articles/manage-your-apps.html#choose-your-flow-type)._

 You're done! :tada:
 Your `My ERP` app is now created.
 The screen displays the setting page of your app, as well as the automatically generated credentials of the app.
-You will need them in the next step.
+You will need them in the last step.

-::: panel-link And now, let's dig into the creation of the connector in itself [The connector coding phase](/getting-started/connect-the-pim-4x/step-2.html)
+::: panel-link And now, let's dig into the creation of the connector itself [The connector cooking phase](/getting-started/connect-the-pim-4x/step-2.html)
 :::